ZHJY-DataAnanlysis/KMtag/README.md

-# Implement of HPT: Hierarchy-aware Prompt Tuning for Hierarchical Text Classification
+# Implement of KMTag: A Knowledge Hierarchy-Aware Framework for Multi-Knowledge Tagging of Mathematical Questions
-This repository implements a prompt tuning model for hierarchical text classification.
+This repository implements a knowledge hierarchy-aware framework for multi-knowledge tagging of mathematical questions.

 ## Requirements